kyma-project/community/internal/proposals/improvement-of-log-messages-usability.md

 ## Log streams and what to put inside of them

-> Damian will take care of this.
+> Damian will take care of it.
 He's working on his own proposal so we can merge them together later

 - stdout: NOTICE and WARN levels
 - stderr: ERROR and FATAL levels